-Chips are rich in transfat which can cause harmful effects to our health.
+Chips are rich in transfat which can cause harmful effects to your health.
 Chips are rich in high-calorie salt, and it has low levels of nutrients.
 As mentioned earlier, eating foods rich in salt content will increase the blood pressure, and can severely affect kidney functions.
 So the answer is “Yes”.

 Are kidney problems hereditary?

 There are some kidney problems that are found out to be hereditary, for example, Glomerulonephritis, kidney stones can occur due to hereditary reasons.
-Detecting these diseases in early stages, and treating it appropriately can help to postpone its occurrence.
+Detecting these diseases in the early stages, and treating it appropriately can help to postpone its occurrence.

-It is quite essential to take necessary measures to prevent kids from becoming victims of kidney problems.
-By detecting problems in its early stages and providing right treatment to the problem, we can completely cure it.
+It is quite essential to take the necessary measures to prevent kids from becoming victims of kidney problems.
+By detecting problems in its early stages and providing the right treatment to the problem, we can completely cure it.
 We should teach kids to lead a healthy lifestyle.

 Studies suggest, in the next 20 years, there will be a great increase in the number of people with kidney problems in developing nations.
 We should keep in mind that, it is quite expensive to treat long-lasting kidney problems.